GoogleCloudPlatform/ml-pipeline-generator-python/README.md

 Running this demo uses the config file to generate a `trainer/` module that is compatible with CAIP.

-## KFP Demo
+## Kubeflow Pipelines Demo
-This demo uses the TensorFlow model in `examples/kfp/model/tf_model.py` to create a KubeFlow Pipeline (hosted on AI Platform Pipelines).
-First, make a copy of the kfp example.
+This demo orechestrates training and prediction using a TensorFlow model in `examples/kfp/model/tf_model.py` over Kubeflow Pipelines (hosted on AI Platform Pipelines).
+First, make a copy of the `kfp/` example directory.

 ```bash
 cp -r examples/kfp kfp-demo
 cd kfp-demo
 ```

 Create a `config.yaml` by using the `config.yaml.example` template.
-See the [Input args](#input-args) section for details on the config parameters.
+See the [docs](docs/CONFIG.md) for details on the config parameters.
 Once the config file is filled out, run the demo.

 ```bash